 Where: Oneida Community Mansion House, 170 Kenwood Ave., Oneida

-The Oneida Community Mansion House was the residence of the 19th century utopian Oneida Community (1848 – 1880), which advocated equality between women and men.
+The Oneida Community Mansion House was the residence of the 19th century utopian Oneida Community (1848 to 1880), which itself promoted collective labor for members and greater equality between the sexes.
 OCMH preserves, collects and interprets material culture, intangible heritage, and five historic buildings, situated on 33 acres of landscaped lawns and gardens.
-OCMH is a National Historic Landmark and chartered by the New York State Department of Education.
+OCMH is a National Historic Landmark and chartered by the state Department of Education.